Code-Society-Lab/cursif-backend/README.md

 Make sure you have installed the requirement above before continuing.

 #### Connect your database
-In project root directory, create and edit and file named `.env`.
+In project root directorylocalhoste and edit and file named `.env`.
 Add the following information inside.

 ```